Heard of the Keto Mediterranean diet? It’s become super popular in low-carb circles.

 Back in the 1960s, researchers noticed that people living in France, Italy, Greece, and Spain had unusually low rates of heart disease.[*] Why?

 Maybe it was their diet.
-These folks consumed fish, olive oil, vegetables, and the occasional glass of red wine.
+These folks consumed fish, olive oil, vegetables, whole grains and the occasional glass of red wine.
 This general eating pattern became known as the Mediterranean diet.

 There are many theories why the Mediterranean diet is healthy.
 It could be the antioxidants from olive oil, polyphenols from red wine, the omega-3 fats from fish, some combination, or something else entirely.[*]